geoffsee/open-gsio/README.md

   <img src="https://github.com/user-attachments/assets/620d2517-e7be-4bb0-b2b7-3aa0cba37ef0" width="250" />
 </p>

-> **Note**: This project is currently under active development.
+> **Note**: I am porting logic from 3 projects back into this one.
 The styling is a work in progress and some functionality
 > may be broken.
 Tests are being actively ported and stability will improve over time.
-Thank you for your patience!
+Thank you for your patience.

 This is a full-stack Conversational AI.
 It runs on Cloudflare or Bun.